adrianyorke/robotframework-cookbook/src/section_99/casestudy01_README.md

 This is a worked example based upon a testing session we ran in EWT19.
 This repository shows how to refactor and develop keyword-based tests with Robot Framework.

+> Note: It is expected that some of test suites will fail.
+As an exercise, you should investigate
+> the failing tests and try to determine why they are failing.

 The resource files in this project all default to firefox browser.
 If you prefer to use Chrome then edit the variables section and [download the relevant chromedriver](https://chromedriver.chromium.org/downloads):
 ```
 *** Variables ***